Refracting Filippov systems: sliding dynamics without sliding regions: Discussion

 One could in future analyse $r^{\rm th}$-order Filippov systems characterised by having continuous $j^{\rm th}$ Lie derivatives for all $j < r$.
 However, in view of theoretical control theory for piecewise-linear systems \cite{FrLe02}, we expect that $r^{\rm th}$-order sliding motion on a codimension-$r$ subset of a discontinuity surface is always unstable in the sense that from any point on the subset there exists a Filippov solution that immediately departs the subset.

-This paper is intended as a first step toward a general theory of second-order Filippov systems.
+This paper is intended as an essential step toward a general theory of refracting systems.
 We have characterised the stability of equilibria of the second-order sliding vector field $f^T$ through the quantity $\Lambda$ \eqref{eq:Lambda}, but it remains to characterise the stability of other invariant sets of $f^T$.
 For example, if a periodic orbit of $f^T$ is asymptotically stable in regards to second-order sliding motion, we expect that nearby spiralling orbits converge to it if the average value of $\Lambda$ over the periodic orbit is negative.

-Also it remains to analyse boundary-equilibrium bifurcations of second-order Filippov systems.
-For a generic Filippov system the collision of an equilibrium with a discontinuity surface is always associated with pseudo-equilibrium, and the two equilibria are either admissible on the same side of the bifurcation (nonsmooth fold) or opposite sides of the bifurcation (persistence).
-We expect this occurs analogously for second-order Filippov systems, but involving instead second-order pseudo-equilibria.
+Also it remains to analyse boundary-equilibrium bifurcations of refracting systems.
+For a generic Filippov system the collision of an equilibrium with a discontinuity surface is always associated with a pseudo-equilibrium, and the two equilibria are either admissible on the same side of the bifurcation (nonsmooth fold) or on opposite sides of the bifurcation (persistence).
+We expect this occurs analogously for refracting systems, but involving instead second-order pseudo-equilibria.
 In the case of the ant colony migration model of \S\ref{sec:ants}, we expect such bifurcations are responsible for the existence of the second-order pseudo-equilibria $x^T$ of Fig.~\ref{fig:Ant}.